- Dog Bites in Pennsylvania

 Dog claims are not necessarily straightforward in Pennsylvania.
 Proving a dog owner’s negligence and holding them to account successfully can require a substantial amount of evidence and a great deal of tenacity.
 However, if you suffered injuries and damages in a dog attack in Johnstown recently, you do not have to struggle with a claim on your own.

 Berger and Green can be by your side every step of the way.
 We can professionally represent your best interests and protect your legal rights.
 Berger and Green is committed to helping dog bite victims get the compensation that they deserve.
-Call us today for a free, no-obligation review of your dog bite case at (412) 661-1400.
+Call us today for a free, no-obligation consultation, where we will review your dog bite case.